You are in the right place to find out everything you want to know about the basic French phrase “À vos souhaits”.

 The literal meaning is:

 It’s the most classic way to say “Bless you” in French after someone sneezed.
-And it seems to come from the middle ages when sneezing was one of the first symptom of the plague.
+And it seems to come from the middle ages when sneezing was one of the first symptoms of the plague.
 So it was basically a way to say “I wish you not to be sick“

 If you have to show some respect or be formal with the sneezing person, like a professor or an old person: use “À vos souhaits“.
 But if it’s a family member, a friend or someone that you are familiar with, you can use: “À tes souhaits“.